valuck/rrotaj-baresi-balducchi.r-Perudo/README.md

 To initiate the server, open the game and choose **Run as Server**.
 Once the necessary information is provided, the server will run.

-## *Technical infos*
+## *Technology Stack*

-The game has been built using pure Java SE 21 and MySQL.
+The game has been developed using Java SE 21 and utilizes MySQL for data storage.

-### Custom Java Swing Interface:
+### *Custom interface*

-- Our project features a bespoke Java Swing interface designed to maintain the classic console aesthetic.
+- Our project features a bespoke **Java Swing interface** designed to maintain the classic console aesthetic.
 - This unique design not only retains the charm of the traditional look but also incorporates modern features such as options selection, color schemes, and more.

-###
+### *Storage*

+- The project boasts a **MySQL-based** storage system for the server, ensuring robust data storage for player and lobby information.
+This implementation provides **exceptional resilience**, even in cases of server crashes.

+- Lobbies data is persistently stored for **up to an hour** from their last usage.
+In the event of a server crash, lobbies will be reloaded and stay up for a **10-minute window** of non-utilization.

+- The project also includes client data savings through a **Json** file.
+This file stores essential information such as settings, **lobby authorization token**, and frequently asked inputs for enhanced user convenience.